No Country For Old Men (2007) dir. Joel and Ethan Coen

 Three quarters of the film is a quid pro quo chase through Texas and into Mexico.
 Like the detailed mechanics of the events in “Blood Simple” the Coens craft a series of masterful sequences of predator and prey.
 The piece-de-résistance of sequences – which should win the Coen’s their first directing Oscar - is a scene which starts with a hotel room confrontation between Moss and Anton and ends out on the street amid a hail of bullets and blood.

 But after achieving greatness for three quarters, after a key death the film slowly peters out with little action or drama that significantly affects the story.
 The film turns into Tommy Lee Jones’ story at the end, which still frustrates me.
 Though the voiceover in the film is Jones’ he is virtually inactive and doesn’t affect the plot or events in the story.
 The book is an anti-climax, and so is the film.
-The Coens, on the DVD featurette, describe to us, with verve this fact.
+The Coens, on one of the DVD featurettes, describe to us, with verve this fact.
 But recognizing this fact doesn’t make it any more satisfying or great.
-And for a film so inspired Jones’ final speech and obnoxious ‘cut to black’ is just a slap in my face.
-A film this great deserves better.
+And I still hate the cut to black at the end of the film.
+Oh well.
 Enjoy.